ielab/foltr/README.md

 Our exeperiements result files and code to reproduce the plots in the paper are in the folder: `./code-and-results/results/`

 ## OLTR baselines
 We use Pairwise Differentiable Gradient Descent (PDGD) as the baselines.
+This method is proposed by Oosterhuis and de Rijke at CIKM 2018 [https://dl.acm.org/doi/pdf/10.1145/3269206.3271686](https://dl.acm.org/doi/pdf/10.1145/3269206.3271686).

+Our implementation of PDGD is in another github repo: [https://github.com/ArvinZhuang/OLTR](https://github.com/ArvinZhuang/OLTR).
+The run script that can reproduce the PDGD results presented in our paper is: `experiments/run_PDGD_batch_update.py`